 Is working in New York all that it’s hyped up to be?

-You gotta do it once!
-I’ve done it, but wouldn’t go back with family.
+You gotta do it – once!
+I’ve done it, but wouldn’t go back with my family

 Worst location for cost of living?

 Which single city that you worked in would you recommend to a first-time expat?